-ABA ethical dilemmas are commonplace in our field.
-I’m sure you can think of several ethical issues that cropped up within the last week alone.
+ABA ethics dilemmas are commonplace in our field.
 While the Behavior Analysis Certification Board (BACB) has created guidelines for such matters, real world scenarios do not often fit into the examples provided.
-In day to day practice, we are faced with complex challenges that require both an accurate interpretation of the guidelines, and also, a fair amount of independent judgment for the situations that aren’t black and white (which, lets face it, a ton of them are not so cut and dry).
+In day to day practice, we are faced with complex challenges that require both an accurate interpretation of the guidelines, and also, a fair amount of independent judgment for the situations that aren’t black and white (which, let’s face it, a ton of them are not so cut and dry).
 We need help and collaboration to make the right decisions.

 “What should a BCBA do when a family chooses to follow another professionals’ recommendation, when that advice differs from, or is in direct conflict with, the principles of the behavior program?”

 The first thing to acknowledge is that the family has the right to determine a course of action based on their assessment of the information they have available to them.
 It is easy to get frustrated, but at the end of the day, neither you, nor the parents, nor the other professional is intentionally doing anything to harm the child.
 If you believe that their advice is incorrect, the most effective and ethical option available to you is to help the parents understand that it is incorrect.
 How do you do that?
 With data, of course!
 Evaluate the recommendation and put legitimate parameters around how you are going to measure its supposed effectiveness.

 Kelly discussed the example of a family who wanted to start folic acid to make their son “less irritable” and she asked, “What does “irritable” look like?
 Is he going to sleep more?
 Are we going to have a decrease in aggressive behavior?
 What are we hoping to see change?”

 It is acceptable to tell the parents that a specific method is not something you would recommend and explain exactly how and why you suggest an alternative.